DerStimmler/CSharpUlmDsl/README.md

-# UlmDslClient
+# CSharpUlmDsl

-C# client for using the temp mail service ulm-dsl.
+C# client for fetching emails from the temp mail service ulm-dsl.